 (2) Cash certificates

 (2) Money deposited in the current account

 - Cash Reserve Ratio (CRR): The Cash Reserve Ratio is the number of funds that the banks are bound to keep with the Reserve bank of India as a certain percentage of their Net Demand and Time Liabilities (NDTL).
 Bank cannot lend it to anyone.
 Bank earns no interest rate or profit on this.

-- When CRR is reduced, banks are required to keep fewer funds with RBI and resources available to banks for lending will go up.
+When CRR is reduced, this means banks are required to keep fewer funds with RBI and resources available to banks for lending will go up.

 - The bank rate is the rate that is fixed by RBI at which it re-discounts bills of exchange and government securities held by commercial banks.

 - It is also known as the discount rate.

 - Bill of exchange- is a financial document that assures payment of money by the purchaser to the seller for goods purchased.

 - Differences between Repo rate and Bank rate: Repo Rate is a short-term measure on the other hand Bank Rate is a long-term measure.